CEC Program Snapshot

 Q. What if I don’t get enough points to recertify before my certificate expires?

-Q. I’m going to a conference that doesn’t have BC credits available, why is that?
+Q. I’m attending a conference/event/webinar that doesn’t have BC credits available, why is that?

-A. To accredit a seminar, conference organizers must apply to the BC Ministry of Environment for approval.
-As credit coordinator, these requests come through the WCTA.
-If the conference organizer hasn’t applied for BC credits, it’s likely they don’t feel it worthwhile to apply for BC CEC points or they may not know to apply.
-As an event attendee, you can help by asking conference organizers to apply for BC credits at:
+A. To accredit a seminar, event organizers must apply to the BC Ministry of Environment for approval.
+The Ministry does not typically accept applications directly, rather, they are brokered through a recognized ‘credit coordinator’ such as the WCTA.
+There could be multiple reasons an event organizer hasn’t applied for BC credits, ie. they may not know how, they may not know the material is relevant to the pesticide recertification program, they may not feel it's worthwhile, etc. As an event attendee, you can help by asking conference event organizers to apply for BC credits at: http://www.wctaturf.com/forms/request-cec.php

-Q. I’m taking horticulture at ‘insert institution name here’ and would like to receive CEC points for pesticide related education.
+Q. I’m taking horticulture at ‘insert institution name here’ and would like to receive CEC’s for pesticide related education.
 Why isn’t this possible?

 Q. Where can I see a list of accredited courses I can take?

-A. We try to keep the WCTA website up to date with CEC point opportunities.
-Go to www.wcta-online.com and look under the ‘Coming events’ section.
-We also provide regular updates in member emails and in the Turf Line News.
-So you know, there tends to be more course offerings in the fall and winter than summer, which makes sense since everyone is busy tending their turf in the summer.
+A. We try to keep the ‘Coming Events’ section of wcta.online.com updated with current CEC opportunities.
+Regular updates are included in member emails and the Turf Line News magazine.
+By design, there tends to be more course offerings in the fall and winter than during the busy summer season.

 Q. How can I get a copy of my CEC record?